NiklasTiede/CheatSheet-Linux/README.md

 ## Processes and Jobs

 Python makes it easy to automate things by just writing a simple script and running it.
-But how to we achive this without an opened terminal?
+But how to we achieve this without an opened terminal?
 Using ampersand `&` and `nohup`!
-The Amperesend sends the process in the background and nohup assures that the process continues even if you're logged out from the current shell session. `jobs` will show you each of these running processes.
+The Ampersand sends the process in the background and `nohup` assures that the process continues even if you're logged out from the current shell session. `jobs` will show you each of these running processes.

 ```bash